 Any compensation or related income due or received by individuals in connection with termination or modification of their employment that is not otherwise covered under the specific measure relating to salary taxation is taxed as income from other sources.

 Self-employment and business income - All individuals who are self-employed or in business in India are subject to tax.

 Business losses incurred in the current year can be set off against income under any other head except the salaries head.
-If business losses in the current year cannot be wholly set off, such business losses may be carried forward for 8 years if the income tax return for the year of the losses is filed on time.
+If business losses in the current year cannot be wholly set off, such business losses may be carried forward for eight years if the income tax return for the year of the losses is filed on time.
 However, the losses carried forward can be set off against business income only.
-Unabsorbed losses from speculative transactions may be carried forward for 4 years only and can be set off against profits from speculative business only.
+Unabsorbed losses from speculative transactions may be carried forward for four years only and can be set off against profits from speculative business only.
 Unabsorbed depreciation may be carried forward indefinitely.

 Investment income - Dividends are taxed in the following manner:

 Dividends received from foreign companies are subject to tax in the hands of shareholders at the normal tax rates.

 Interest earned on securities, investments, advances and bank deposits in India is taxable.
 Taxes are withheld at source by the banks, cooperative societies and post offices if the interest exceeds INR 10,000 (INR 5,000 in other cases) in the tax year except in certain specified cases.
 Effective from 1 April 2019, the limit of INR 10,000 is increased to INR 40,000 for interest payable to all individuals (the limit for senior citizens aged 60 and older continues to be INR 50,000).
 The rate of the withholding tax is 10% (plus health and education cess).
 This withholding tax is not a final tax.

 Interest earned on certain types of accounts is exempt from tax for non-residents.